Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 - Ignore `udevadm` warnings
 - Do not run the same command twice
 - DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/winonvayu)

+#### ⚠️ Do not run all commands at once, execute them in order!

+#### ⚠️ DO NOT MAKE ANY MISTAKE!!!
+YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

 #### Boot TWRP recovery through the PC with the command
 ```cmd